+Regulation 47 Environmental Impact Statement Alt.
+Environmental Impact Assessment

+1. The purpose of the Environmental Impact Statement is to document and report the results of the environmental impact assessment.
+An environmental impact assessment is mandatory.
+[The environmental impact assessment:]

+1bis.
+The environmental impact assessment shall:

+(a) Be informed by relevant baseline data that captures temporal and seasonal variation;

+(a)bis [Identifies] [Identify], predict[s], evaluate[s] and mitigate[s] the [biophysical] [physiochemical and biological] [physical, chemical, biological], social and other relevant effects of the proposed mining operation;

+(b) [Include[s] at the outset a screening and scoping process, which] identifies and prioritizes the main activities and impacts associated with the potential mining operation, in order to focus the [Environmental Impact Statement] [assessment] on the key environmental issues.
+[The environmental impact assessment [should] [shall]] [This should be based on the prior testing of equipment and operations in the Mining Area under application and] include [an environmental risk assessment] [public consultation in various key steps of the process];

+(c) Include[s] an impact analysis to describe and predict, among others, the spatial and temporal nature and extent of the Environmental [Effects] [risks and impact] of the mining operation, including cumulative impacts; and

+(d) [Identifies] [Identify] avoidance and Mitigation measures to manage such effects within acceptable levels, including through the development and preparation of an Environmental Management and Monitoring Plan.

+(e) Include evidence of consultation with relevant coastal States in close proximity to the proposed Mining Area;

+(f) Identify comments received through public consultation on the environmental impact assessment and how they have been addressed.

+(f)bis.
+Shall be conducted in accordance with the applicable Guidelines, Good Industry Practice, Best Available Scientific Evidence, Best Environmental Practices and Best Available Techniques.

+2. An applicant or Contractor, as the case may be, based on the results of the environmental impact assessment, shall prepare an Environmental Impact Statement in accordance with this regulation.

+2alt.
+Preparation of the environmental impact assessment shall include steps below:

+(a) Screening to determine whether an environmental impact assessment is required for the proposed development;

+(b) Scoping to identify key environmental and other relevant issues, including potential cumulative impact;

+(c) Impact prediction and evaluation using best available scientific results from environmental risk assessments and information from the public consultation;

+(d) Mitigation, prevention and management of potential adverse impacts to identify measures to prevent or mitigate significant adverse impacts of a proposed development;

-Environmental Impact Statement
+(e) Preparation of Environmental Impact Statement to document and report the results of the assessment;

-- 1. The purpose of the Environmental Impact Statement is to document and report the results of the environmental impact assessment.
-The environmental impact assessment: - (a) Identifies, predicts, evaluates and mitigates the biophysical, social and other relevant effects of the proposed mining operation; - (b) Includes at the outset a screening and scoping process, which identifies and prioritizes the main activities and impacts associated with the potential mining operation, in order to focus the Environmental Impact Statement on the key environmental issues.
-The environmental impact assessment should include an environmental risk assessment; - (c) Includes an impact analysis to describe and predict the nature and extent of the Environmental Effects of the mining operation; and - (d) Identifies measures to manage such effects within acceptable levels, including through the development and preparation of an Environmental Management and Monitoring Plan. - 2.
-An applicant or Contractor, as the case may be, shall prepare an Environmental Impact Statement in accordance with this regulation. - 3.
-The Environmental Impact Statement shall be in the form prescribed by the Authority in annex IV to these regulations and shall be: - (a) Inclusive of a prior environmental risk assessment; - (b) Based on the results of the environmental impact assessment; - (c) In accordance with the objectives and measures of the relevant regional environmental management plan; and - (d) Prepared in accordance with the applicable Guidelines, Good Industry Practice, Best Available Scientific Evidence, Best Environmental Practices and Best Available Techniques.
+(f) Environmental Impact Assessment Decision.

+3. The Environmental Impact Statement shall be in the form prescribed by the Authority in annex IV to these regulations and shall be:

+- (a) Inclusive of a prior environmental risk assessment; - (b) Based on the results of the environmental impact assessment;

+(c) In accordance with the objectives and measures of the relevant existing regional environmental management plan; and

+[(d) Prepared in accordance with the applicable Regulations on Prospecting and Exploration and Guidelines, Good Industry Practice, Best Available Scientific Evidence, Best Environmental Practices and Best Available Techniques, based on the results of the consultation conducted in accordance with the relevant Guidelines.]

+4. The EIS shall demonstrate that the activity is in accordance with all relevant environmental Standards and with the requirements of the applicable Regional Environmental Management Plan.